ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

 In \Tabref{tab:rule-effects}, we list the number of labels for which rules led to performance improvements, and the average amount of the improvement across all models and methods.

-As a reference for future researchers, we provide an example of a specific rule which we found led to performance gains.
-For a complete list, we refer the reader to our Github repository.

-\paragraph{Example: SOTAB} We observe that the SOTAB-91 label set contains a label, $\texttt{URL}$, whose elements consist of valid HTML strings.
-However, the SOTAB-91 dataset also contains other labels (\texttt{attendenum, availabilityofitem, offeritemcondition, statustype}) whose name is a Schema.org enumerationtype and whose elements predominantly or entirely consist of a small number of specific Schema.org URLs.
-We therefore apply a simple lookup mapping from the enumerationtype label to the corresponding set of Schema.org URLs.
-This rule leads to the following per-class accuracy changes on an ArcheType-LLAMA-7B model:
+The rules lead to a moderate improvement for the different benchmarks.

-\paragraph{ArcheType+} In order to separate the effects of rule-based remapping from other elements of the ArcheType method, we separately report F1 scores with and without rule-based remapping in \Tabref{tab:main-results-ft} and \Tabref{tab:main-results-zs}.
+\myparagraph{ArcheType+.} To separate the effects of rule-based remapping from other elements of the ArcheType method, we report F1 scores with and without rule-based remapping in \Tabref{tab:main-results-ft} and \Tabref{tab:main-results-zs}.
 In both tables, results with rules applied are denoted with a "+" symbol.